 The Rhythm of the Wild: Seven Days on Safari in Kenya

 What better place to experience the coexistence of man and wildlife than in the Serengeti, a vast ecosystem of national parks known for its stunning landscapes and home to some of the most exotic members of the animal kingdom.
-Spending my first week of 18 days in this unique, vast ecosystem to witness some of the most spectacular landscapes of sweeping golden plains and exotic wildlife ever seen.
+Spending my first week of 18 days in this unique, vast ecosystem to witness some of the most spectacular landscape of sweeping golden plains and exotic wildlife ever seen.
 It is painful to imagine that the combination of human behavior and climate change could one day end this vital ecosystem.
 Yet, there is much that is being done to ensure its sustainability.
 Here is what I witnessed and learned from this unique wilderness experience…

 But First a Bit of History